Taiwan warns of storm surge from powerful Typhoon Krathon, mobilises troops

-KAOHSIUNG: Taiwan mobilised nearly 40,000 troops on Tuesday (Oct 1) to bolster rescue efforts as the powerful Typhoon Krathon approaching its populous southwest coast is expected to bring a storm surge and the coast guard raced to locate 19 sailors who abandoned ship.
+KAOHSIUNG: Taiwan mobilised nearly 40,000 troops on Tuesday (Oct 1) to be on standby for rescue efforts as powerful Typhoon Krathon approached its populous southwest coast, which is bracing for a storm surge.

+As the typhoon approached, the coast guard was racing to locate 19 sailors forced to abandon ship when it took on water.
+A rescue helicopter had to turn back due to strong winds and rain.

+Some flights were cancelled, a rail line was closed and in the major port city of Kaohsiung, shops and restaurants shut while streets were mostly deserted.

 Taiwan regularly gets hit by typhoons but they generally land along the mountainous and sparsely populated east coast facing the Pacific, but this one will make landfall on the island's flat western plain.